 “My songwriting process is a bit strange; every band is different.
 It’s a lot of me writing at home and then taking it into the space and then getting with Carl, our drummer, and knocking some stuff out, and Phillip has his own way of writing, and then we kind of combine forces with some of the songs as well.

-“And some of it’s done in the studio, some of it’s done in the practice space; it’s just a strange way of doing things.”2.
-On recording the new album:
+“And some of it’s done in the studio, some of it’s done in the practice space; it’s just a strange way of doing things.”

 “Every time we go into studio, it’s like, ‘Goddammit, why are we going in right now?
 I don’t have my vocals ready!’
 I did all my vocals pretty much in the studio.
 They’d be tracking something and I’d be in the other room coming up with my vocal patterns.
 That’s not ideal, but I work well under pressure.
 Luckily, I came up with some of the guitar melodies, solos...all that stuff was done in-studio, same with vocals, but as far as the songs, most of them were done already.